-NMR spectroscopy (Nuclear magnetic resonance spectroscopy) is a nondestructive analytical technique to identify carbon, hydrogen framework within the molecules.
-In other words, the study of absorption of radiofrequency radiation by nuclei in a magnetic field is called nuclear magnetic resonance(NMR).
+NMR spectroscopy (Nuclear magnetic resonance spectroscopy) is a nondestructive analytical technique to identify carbon, and hydrogen frameworks within the molecules.
+In other words, the study of the absorption of radiofrequency radiation by nuclei in a magnetic field is called nuclear magnetic resonance(NMR).
 Typically, there are two kinds of Nuclear magnetic resonance techniques.

 Basic Principle of NMR spectroscopy

 NMR involves the study of the interaction between electromagnetic radiation in radiofrequency and the nuclei of atoms.
 A nucleus with an odd number of protons or an odd number of neutrons such as 1H,13C,15N,19F possesses nuclear spin and such nuclei can only be examined by NMR.

 If a charged particle-like proton/nucleus spins about its own axis, it behaves like a tiny magnet and it generates a magnetic field called magnetic moment.
 Without an external magnetic field, the nuclear spins are in random directions.
 When the nucleus of an atom is placed in an external magnetic field, the interaction between the magnetic moment takes place.
 The magnetic moment must align either with the external field or against the field.

 If a nucleus is aligned with the magnetic field, it is said to occupy the α-spin state and if it is aligned against the field, it is said to occupy the β-spin state.
 The two spin states are not equivalent in energy, there is a quantifiable difference in energy between them.

 The external magnetic field establishes an energy gap between spin states.
 The magnitude of the energy gap depends on the strength of the external magnetic field.
 The energy gap increases with increasing magnetic field strength.